 Pull Ups - Grip Width Difficulty

 With pull ups, you can alter the difficulty by simply widening your grip.
-The further your hands are apart, the harder the pull up will be.
+The further your hands are apart, the harder the pull up will be because less muscles are getting involved (the wider, the more isolated the movement is on your lats).
 So, when you first start doing pull ups, keep your hands about shoulder width apart.
-As you get stronger, you can widen your grip.
-The wider your grip, the less active your arms become and the more isolated your lats will be.
+This will allow other muscles of your back and your arms to take on a bigger role.
+As you get stronger, you can widen your grip if you want to hone in more on your lats.

-Widening your grip is a form of progressive overload for pull ups.
+Widening your grip is a form of progressive overload for your lats, whereas weighted pull ups are a form of progressive overload for your back as a whole.

 The wide grip pull ups is the king of lat exercises.